 Under Breitling sponsorship, the Breitling Jet Team expanded to seven aircraft, making it the world’s largest professional civilian jet team.
 Several major tours followed, including a tour of east Asia in 2013 and a two-year visit to the United States and Canada in 2015 and 2016.
 Following the team’s return to Europe, the Breitling Jet Team performed mostly as a six-ship act.
 In total, Bothelin’s teams have staged over 3,000 performances in 39 countries.

 Breitling sponsorship was withdrawn during the 2019 season, and it was widely expected that the jet team would be wound down at the end of the year.
-Instead, Apache Aviation announced in late 2019 that it was in talks with new sponsors, and expected to make an announcement in February 2020.
-As of August 2020, there have been no further developments.
+At one point, Apache Aviation announced in late 2019 that it was in talks with new sponsors, and expected to make an announcement in early 2020 – however, no announcement was forthcoming and no further updates were published.

 In addition to their L-39Cs, Apache Aviation operate several TB-30 Epsilon turboprop training aircraft which have occasionally performed at airshows such as the Meeting de France, Apache Aviation’s home show in Dijon.
-It has long been expected that the L-39C fleet may be replaced with new L-39NGs in the future, sponsorship permitting.
+The company also owns a Fairchild Metroliner, used as the jet team’s dedicated support plane.

 The Breitling Jet Team’s display was split into two sections.
 The first part of the display featured formation passes, loops and rolls by all six or seven aircraft, with formations named after Breitling products such as the Blackbird, Avenger and Chronomat.
 The more dynamic second half includes manoeuvres such as: